On the Ramp with...

 What is your philosophy for delivering exceptional service to your customers?
 And as a team leader, how do you pass this on?

 When it comes to sales and brokering, I strongly believe in treating our customers and vendors better than we would want as clients.
 I strive for excellence when I am working on a client's behalf.
 As brokers, we are measured by the value we add to our client's lives or their company's bottom line.

 I always try to inspire the same level of effort from everyone I work with, regardless of their position in the company hierarchy.
 I think this is why working with the people at Air Partner has been such a rewarding experience for me.
 There is a shared drive for superior service within Air Partner that is unique in the modern workplace.

 What specific advice do you have for companies looking to charter aircraft?

 Our market can shift at lightning speed.
 I advise clients to clearly understand their requirements before entering the market.
 It's crucial to be prepared to act swiftly when the right opportunity arises.

-Unfortunately, I often hear from clients who missed a great opportunity to capitalize on the strengths of our cargo charter offering due to insufficient details or the inability to commit in a timely manner.
+Unfortunately, I often hear from clients who missed a great opportunity to capitalise on the strengths of our cargo charter offering due to insufficient details or the inability to commit in a timely manner.
 We can always offer the best B or C option, but the difference is usually not as profitable as plan A.

 What advice would you give anyone looking to charter an aircraft for the first time?

 My advice would be to be prepared for the unexpected.
-By nature, ad-hoc cargo charters are the most complex logistical endeavor in the cargo transportation world.
+By nature, ad-hoc cargo charters are the most complex logistical endeavour in the cargo transportation world.
 The best way to prepare for the unexpected is to have a highly competent guide, such as Air Partner, to walk you through the challenging parts and support you through any difficulties.